Certificate in Business & Digital Skills | Part-time

 Recognition of Prior Learning (RPL)

 Applicants who do not have a Level 6 qualification may also be considered through the college’s normal RPL procedures.
-Relevant professional experience may be taken into account and individuals will be assessed on a case-by-case basis through DBS RPL procedures.
+Relevant professional experience may be considered and individuals will be assessed on a case-by-case basis through DBS RPL procedures.

 SB Funder Logos